ekernf01/perturbation_data/README.md

 ### Adding new datasets and setting clear expectations

-Every AnnData object conforms to certain expectations.
-This list is in progress and the README may be out of date; look at the function `check_perturbation_dataset` in `setup/ingestion.py` for authoritative details.
-To add new datasets or alter ingestion of a current dataset, look at the notebooks in `setup.py` for examples, and ensure that the result ultimately passes the assertions done by `check_perturbation_dataset`.
+Every AnnData object in the collection conforms to certain expectations.
+This list is in progress and this README may be out of date, but you can use at the function `load_perturbations.check_perturbation_dataset()` in the loader package for authoritative details.
+To add new datasets or alter ingestion of a current dataset, look at the notebooks in `setup.py` for examples, and ensure that the result ultimately passes the assertions done by `check_perturbation_dataset()`.

-- A column `"perturbation"` in `.obs`, dtype `str`, indicating what gene or geness are perturbed (e.g. `"FOXN1"` or `"FOXN1,PAX9"`).
+- A column `"perturbation"` in `.obs`, dtype `str`, indicating what gene or genes are perturbed (e.g. `"FOXN1"` or `"FOXN1,PAX9"`).
 - A boolean column in `.obs` called `"is_control"`, with the obvious meaning
-- An iterable `"perturbed_but_not_measured_genes"` in `uns`, containing all genes or pathways that are perturbed but not measured.
+- An iterable `"perturbed_but_not_measured_genes"` in `uns`, containing all genes that are perturbed but not measured.
-- An iterable `"perturbed_and_measured_genes"` in `uns`, containing all genes or pathways that are perturbed and also measured.
+- An iterable `"perturbed_and_measured_genes"` in `uns`, containing all genes that are perturbed and also measured.
 - Expression in `.X` should be normalized and log-transformed.
 - Raw data should be present in `raw`.